LukerCZ/digital-electronics-2/Project1/README.md

 ### Arduino UNO

 Arduino UNO is main part of our project for practical solution.
 The board is based on ATMega328 microcontroller and was developed by [Arduino.cc](https://www.arduino.cc/).
-The pinout consist of 14 digital I/O pins, 6 analog pins, 5 V and 3,3 V output
+The pinout consist of 14 digital I/O pins, 6 analog pins and power pins.

 #### Arduino UNO pinout
 ![ArduinoUNO pinout](https://user-images.githubusercontent.com/99397107/206240652-9ad594d9-998e-4e33-b061-4f60213628ff.png)

-In Project we are using these pins:
+#### In Project we are using these pins:

 Pins (4 to 7):
 - for sending data to LCD display